DIVD-NL/web-www-v2/content/newsroom/articles/operation-endgame-2.0.nl.md

 tag: ''
 intro: DIVD is notifying victims of the Latrodectus infostealer, the evolution of IcedID.
 We are notifying victims that where identified as a part of Operation Endgame 2.0.
 If you receive a notification, please read the instructions carefully.
 image: ''
+alt: ''
+case: null
 Alt tag for image: ''
-case: null
 faq_enabled: false
 faq: null
 ---